smalyu/telegram_sender/README.md

 **telegram_sender** operates by:

-1. **Preparing Message Data**: It formats the message content, including text, single or multiple photos and videos, and optional reply markups, in a way that is compatible with the Telegram Bot API.
+1. **Preparing Message Data**: It formats the message content, including text, single or multiple photos and videos (in any order), and optional reply markups, in a way that is compatible with the Telegram Bot API.
 You can also specify the `parse_mode` (e.g., `HTML`, `Markdown`) when initializing the class to control how text is parsed by Telegram.

 2. **Batching Requests**: To avoid exceeding Telegram's rate limits and to improve performance, it divides the list of recipient chat IDs into batches.
 Each batch contains a specified number of messages (`batch_size`).